 Complete applications must include:

-- Project statement of five typed pages with representative bibliography
+- Project statement of five typed pages plus representative bibliography

 - Curriculum vitae